ANUKOOL324/AI_HEALTH/README.md

 # Swasth Setu

-AI-powered hospital, equipment, ambulance, and patient coordination platform built as a hackathon-ready full-stack project.
+AI-powered hospital, equipment, ambulance, and patient coordination platform.

 Swasth Setu is designed as a connected healthcare operations network, not just a hospital listing product.
 It helps patients discover care faster, and it helps hospitals manage internal operations and collaborate with other hospitals during shortages, support requests, and emergency situations.